 Target Industries

-Our region is home to industry leaders in Advanced Manufacturing, Agribusiness & Food Processing, Logistics & Distribution, Energy, and Healthcare.
+Our region is home to industry leaders in Advanced Manufacturing, Agribusiness & Food Processing, Logistics & Distribution, Energy, and Life Sciences & Healthcare.

 Gallia County Economic Development and local community leaders strongly support and encourage business development.
 With a strategic location at the crossroads of both existing and planned facilities in these industries, there is no better time to explore how Gallia County can catalyze your company’s growth.